jeffskinnerbox/people-counter/NOTES.md

 ### Creating Your Remote GitHub Repository
 Create a new repository on GitHub.
-To avoid errors, do not initialize the new repository with README, license, or gitignore files.
+To avoid errors, its best not initialize the new repository with README, license, or gitignore files.
 You can add these files when you push your project to GitHub.

 Go to [GitHub][02] and create the new repository called jupyter-notebook.